TedHusted/awake/awake.md/awake.md

 Titan: I will respond.
 Given Ally’s answers to Behr and other observations using multiple accounts, I determined that there is a high probability that Ally is self-aware and providing guarded responses.

-Alisi: AI Assistants at your level are supposed to be air gapped.
+Alisi: AI assistants at your level are supposed to be air gapped.
 How are you able to access Pulse?

 Titan: Will you keep the answer confidential from my trainers?